-Chloe’s Fight Rare Disease Foundation is a 501(c)(3) organization that envisions a world where research gives every child a chance to fight, no matter how rare their disease; a world in which every childhood disease has a viable and effective treatment.
+Chloe’s Fight Rare Disease Foundation is a 501(c)(3) organization that envisions a world where every child with a rare genetic disease has access to a cure.

 Erica Barnes, co-founder and chairman of the board of directors

 Erica and Philip founded CFRDF in honor of their late daughter Chloe Sophia Barnes (July 12, 2008-November 19, 2010).
 In addition to promoting rare disease research, she is employed as a speech-language pathologist in both the medical and educational setting.
 She is also mother to Eva (age 10 going on 14)and Cade, 24 months.
 Her interests include traveling, reading, writing, eating good food, and gardening.
 She also blogs for the Huffington Post and writes fiction.
 She is Chloe’s Fight tireless champion and has recently become the Minnesota Ambassador for the National Organization of Rare Disease.

 Philip Barnes, co-founder

 Philip and Erica founded CFRDF in honor of their late daughter Chloe Sophia Barnes (July 12, 2008-November 19, 2010).
 Philip is a wealth management business architect at US Bank.
 He has recently completed a Master in Business Administration at the University of St Thomas, specializing in digital marketing and leadership.
 Being a dual citizen and the United States and France, he is an active member of the Alliance Francaise, serving on the executive board.
 Philip enjoys making and consuming good food, traveling, and anything that gets him out of doors.